andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 >*Microsoft Excel and Power Query*
 + **Microsoft Excel** and **Power Query** were chosen for this analysis due to their widespread accessibility, robust data manipulation capabilities, and seamless integration with external data sources.
 + Excel Functions provide powerful tools for performing various calculations, aggregations, and data manipulations, enhancing the analytical capabilities of the platform.
 + Power Query complements Excel's functionalities by offering advanced data shaping and transformation capabilities.
-Leveraging Power Query M Language, it simplifies tasks such as data cleaning, integration, and transformation, streamlining the data preparation process.
+Leveraging Power Query M Language simplifies tasks such as data cleaning, integration, and transformation, streamlining the data preparation process.
 + Additionally, Excel's visualization tools enable effective summarization and presentation of analysis results, facilitating insightful data visualization for stakeholders.

 ### Data Exploration